django-es/django-elasticsearch-dsl/README.rst

             )

         def get_instances_from_related(self, related_instance):
-            """If related_models is set, define how to retrieve the Car instances from the related model.""" return related_instance.car_set.all()
+            """If related_models is set, define how to retrieve the Car instance(s) from the related model.""" if isinstance(related_instance, Manufacturer):
+                return related_instance.car_set.all()
+            elif isinstance(related_instance, Ad):
+                return related_instance.car

 Field Classes